-What is Gas Bubble Disease?
+What Is Gas Bubble Disease?

 Symptoms of Gas Bubble Disease in Freshwater Fish

-Diagnosis of Gas Bubble Disease
+Diagnosing Gas Bubble Disease in Freshwater Fish

 Gas bubbles may also be present within gill tissue.
 This can be seen on a wet mount of the gills, a common aquatic diagnostic procedure.

+It is also important to evaluate all animals within the system to ensure that all those who are symptomatic are effectively treated.
+De-aeration of the tank `is very important.
 Your veterinarian will likely remove the bubbles by aspirating them with a very small needle and syringe.
 Antibiotic therapy is a common addition to any gas bubble disease treatment protocol.
 Barometric chambers have been employed in some cases if they are available to your aquatic practitioner.

 How to Prevent Gas Bubble Disease